Home » #Technology » Mastering Transactions: Best Practices for Optimal Performance

 Mastering Transactions: Best Practices for Optimal Performance

 Building tech solutions for over 18 years, I have relentlessly demanded that our database team prioritize, efficient use of transactions to ensure data integrity and maintaining high-performance database systems.
 Poor transaction management can lead to resource locking, blocking, and even deadlocks, which hinder overall system performance.
-In this post, we’ll explore best practices for using transactions effectively, focusing on how to minimize transaction scope, batch updates, avoid deadlocks, and use savepoints, all while keeping performance top of mind.
+In this tech concept, we’ll explore best practices for using transactions effectively, focusing on how to minimize transaction scope, batch updates, avoid deadlocks, and use savepoints, all while keeping performance top of mind.

 1. Minimize Transaction Scope to Improve Performance